IT Security

 Related Concepts

 Related concepts include threats and risks.
-In IT security a risk is the potential to lose one or several of the key qualities described above, and is mostly defined as the product of likelihood multiplied by impact costs.
-A threat is the source of any risk - something that triggers a risk.
-To describe a threat we use the terms threat agent and threat strength.
+A risk is the potential to lose one or several of the key qualities described above, typically expressed as likelihood multiplied by impact.
+A threat is the source of any risk -- something that triggers a risk.
+To describe a threat we use the terms threat agent (who or what), threat vector (how), and threat impact (the consequence).

 Controls

-When we talk about protection or defense we refer to counter-measures, also called 'controls'.
-A control can be technical (firewall, anti-virus) or process-based (change management, incident management).
+When we talk about protection or defence we refer to countermeasures, also called controls.
+A control can be technical (firewall, encryption, access control) or process-based (change management, incident response, security awareness).
 Controls can be preventative, detective, or reactive.
-An example: a Safe (Preventative), Alarm System (Detective), and Security Guards (Reactive).
-Control types can be blended for comprehensive protection at reasonable cost.
+A classic analogy: a Safe (Preventative), an Alarm System (Detective), and Security Guards (Reactive).
+NIST 800-53 Rev 5 classifies controls as Technical, Operational, or Management.
+OSA maps 315 NIST 800-53 Rev 5 controls across 50+ security patterns.